 Project Gutenberg represents an initiative to streamline and standardize the costing, pricing optimization, and booking processes.
 This initiative also includes mid-to-back office functions (Delivery Optimization and Control) and front office product development (Product Development and Management).

-Project Gutenberg began in October of 2000 as Project Breakthrough, sponsored by the Office of the Chairmen of EES as a means to leverageMarty and Sean EES’s proven business model and attractiveness to the market place.
+Project Gutenberg began in October of 2000 as Project Breakthrough, sponsored by the Office of the Chairmen of EES as a means to leverage EES’s proven business model and attractiveness to the market place.
 To achieve scalability EES needs to institutionalize its approach to deal making around standardized products.
 A seven-person team was assembled from across the Risk Management organization, and focused on developing a business framework around which EES could organize and streamline its activities.
 This initial effort focused on the Costing, Pricing Optimization and Booking processes (“Breakthrough”).

 The Breakthrough team developed and articulated the modularized structure described in the balance of this document.
 Project Breakthrough became Project Gutenberg (Gutenberg I) as a way of explaining the transition from valuing the EES deal proposition on a highly customized deal-by-deal basis, to a framework in which reusable tools would capture much of the intelligence associated with this effort, thus streamlining the process and ensuring consistency.
 In other words, the organization will now use “letters” called curves, components, site profiles, and parameters as the basis of its products, deals, books, and execution capabilities.
 Like Johannes Gutenberg who turned his wood carvers into printing press operators using the screw press, metal letters, and movable type, EES will institutionalize the knowledge of its workforce around components, curves and site profiles.
 Resources that in the past focused on custom deal, spreadsheet-based approaches will be re-deployed as a knowledge managed, efficient, and scalable capability that can support efficient growth.